NFL officially cancels Bills vs Bengals

-The NFL released a statement saying that the game between the two teams will not be resumed and has been cancelled.
+The NFL released a statement saying that the game between the two teams will not be resumed and has been canceled.

 This announcement came after Commissioner Rodger Goodell spoke with both teams, as well as the NFL Players Association leadership.